Here is the PDF version of this book.

 Since inodes reside on disk along with the rest of the data, they are designed to fit neatly into disk blocks.
-A UNIX inode contains information about the file including: the user ID of the file owner, permission flags indicating who is allowed to read, write, or execute it, and timestamps that indicate when it was last modified and accessed.
+A UNIX inode contains information about a file, including the user ID of the file owner; permission flags indicating who is allowed to read, write, or execute it; and timestamps that indicate when it was last modified and accessed.
 In addition, it contains block numbers for the first 12 blocks that make up the file.

 The number of pointers in an indirection block depends on the sizes of the blocks and the block numbers, but it is often 1024.
 With 1024 block numbers and 8 KiB blocks, an indirection block can address 8 MiB.
 That’s big enough for all but the largest files, but still not big enough for all.

 That’s why the inode also contains a pointer to a “double indirection block”, which contains pointers to indirection blocks.
 With 1024 indirection blocks, we can address 8 GiB.

 And if that’s not big enough, there is (finally) a triple indirection block, which contains pointers to double indirection blocks, yielding a maximum file size of 8 TiB.
 When UNIX inodes were designed, that seemed big enough to serve for a long time.
 But that was a long time ago.